 Don’t believe me?
 Take Dribbble for instance.
 How many designers post shots on this site that all look the same or have the same context in their work?
 Go ahead and explore some random user’s profile.
 I’ll wait...Pretty much all of them have the same kind of look or feel, right?

 No single designer can be good at everything.
 Understanding your weaknesses allow you to better understand your strengths and let go of the fact that you can’t win them all.
 This is what makes you a better designer.

 We wouldn’t have job titles like web designer or print designer or even publication designer if it didn’t entail niching out a specific design style.

 I went to design school and regret it for the most part.
 I won’t go into the mundane details, but for me, I noticed the teachings were out of date as well as the technology.
 Despite my poor experience with it, I can still say I learned a few things that you would rather learn with classmates than in the real world.

 Having your work judged is probably the most important step in progressing as a designer.
 Doing this in a classroom setting is a little easier because it’s not only you getting judged, it’s the entire class.
 Hearing open and honest feedback my make you feel like shit but it also sparks a fire inside to become better at it.

-Seeing other peoples work, good or bad, compared to your own tells the truth as to whether you spent a lot of time on a piece or just rushed through it.
+Seeing other people's work, good or bad, compared to your own tell the truth as to whether you spent a lot of time on a piece or just rushed through it.
 This applies everywhere, not just in school.

 Let people judge your work hard.
 I can tell you from experience that it will only make you better.